-Our tracker runs under the particle filter framework, and the covariances of the target location and scale are set to (0.6, 0.6, 1.0) which is formulated as a diagonal matrix for Gaussian distribution.
+Our tracker runs under the particle filter framework, and the covariances of the target location and scale are set to (0.6, 0.6, 1.0), which is formulated as a diagonal matrix for Gaussian distribution.
 For each frame, 50 positive samples and 250 negative samples are collected which means that l = 300, and the number of candidates u = 400 is the number of particles.
-In our method, three color channels of CIE Lab are combined row by row of the target as the sample feature.
+Three color channels of CIE Lab are combined row by row of the target as the sample feature.
 As described in Algorithm 1, the manifold regularized CNNs are updated every frame.
-But in our implementation, we update this model every three frames, and we could collect more labeled samples to update our deep model and make tracking more efficient.
-Additionally, a bounding box regression technique [9] is utilized to improve the accuracy of the target location.
-Refer to [25] for more details about the bounding box regression.
+But in our implementation, we update this model every three frames, and we could collect more labeled samples to update our deep model for more efficient tracking.
+Additionally, a bounding box regression technique [8] is utilized to improve the accuracy of the target location.
+Refer to [24] for more details about the bounding box regression.